kaunel85/ong-bylaws/bylaws.md

     2. The Executive Committee has the power to censure, suspend or propose a Judicial Committee for the offending Member.
     3. Any Member with 2 or more unexcused absences from regular meetings in an academic term will not be eligible to run for a position in elections held during said term.

-20. There shall be no food or drink in the Chapter Room during formal meetings.
+20. There shall be no food or drink in the Chapter Room during formal meetings, unless an exemption is made by the warden or president.
 Water is acceptable as long as it is in a closed container.

 21. Hats shall not be worn in the Chapter Room during formal meetings, with exceptions in special cases deemed by the President.